 glimmer showed where the tree trunks were.

-someone who lives at a particular place for a prolonged period or who was born there
+someone who lives at a particular place for a long period

 Over each bunk there was nailed an apple box with the opening forward so that it made two shelves for the personal belongings of the